-11) Primary (Blue) / Secondary IDE Connectors (Two 40-1pin IDE)
+7) Primary (Blue) / Secondary IDE Connectors (Two 40-1pin IDE)

 These connectors support the provided IDE hard disk ribbon cable.
-Connect the cable's blue connector to the motherboard's primary (recommended) or secondary IDE connector.
-Then connect the gray connector to your UltraDMA/100 slave device (hard disk drive) and the black connector to your UltraDMA/100 master device.
+Connect the cable's blue connector to the motherboard's primary (recommended) or secondary IDE connector, and then connect the gray connector to your UltraDMA/100 slave device (hard disk drive) and the black connector to your UltraDMA/100 master device.
 It is recommended that non-UltraDMA/100 devices be connected to the secondary IDE connector.
-If you install two hard disks, you must configure the second drive to Slave mode.
+If you install two hard disks, you must configure the second drive to Slave mode by setting its jumper accordingly.
 Please refer to your hard disk documentation for the jumper settings.
 BIOS now supports specific device bootup (see 4.6 Boot Menu).
-(Pin 20 is removed to prevent wrong orientations).
+(Pin 20 is removed to prevent inserting in the wrong orientation when using ribbon cables with pin 20 plugged).